DongzeHE/scpca-docs/docs/download_files.md

 | tissue_location | Where tumor sample was located                                 |
 | disease_timing  | What stage of disease was the sample obtained?
 At diagnosis or recurrence? |

-Additional metadata may also be included that will be specific to the disease type.
+Additional metadata may also be included, specific to the disease type and experimental design of the project.
 Examples of this include treatment or outcome.

-For each library, there will also be a `<scpca_library_id>_metadata.json`, containing processing associated metadata.
+For each library, is also a `<scpca_library_id>_metadata.json` file that contains processing-associated metadata.
 Most fields can also be found in the metadata slot of the `SingleCellExperiment` objects stored in both the `unfiltered.rds` and `filtered.rds` files.